sushantshinde7/sushantshinde7/README.md

 ## 🎯 Goals for 2025
 - 🚀 Build and deploy 2 full-stack applications
-- 🤝 Contribute to open source projects
+- 🤝 Contribute to open-source projects
 - 💼 Land a full-time role as a React / Frontend Developer
 - ✍️ Write technical blogs & share tutorials
 - 🌍 Keep learning and improving daily